-Our Creative Director Abbie Moore was thrilled to be interviewed by Belgium's OpenDoek Magazine - who's slogan by the way we LOVE: "For people with a passion for theatre".
+Hello Drama's founder Abbie Moore was thrilled to be interviewed by Belgium's OpenDoek Magazine - who's slogan by the way we love: "For people with a passion for theatre".

 Read on to find a translated version of the published article.
 To view the original Dutch version, click this link.

 Inspiration?
 That’s a question of interaction for Abbie Moore.
 Moore is a freelance facilitator for the largest Shakespeare festival in the world and founded Hello Drama, her own company that tailor-makes English drama workshops for European students.
 “During my workshops, the wrong answer doesn’t exist.”

 Moore is a freelance staff member for the Shakespeare Schools Festival, where she teaches participants techniques to make the most out of their Shakespeare plays.
 She worked in China for a drama education company and founded Hello Drama in 2016 to create and deliver her own workshops, where she works with different ages and topics from Shakespeare to improvisation, depending on the needs of each school or company.
 In January, JongDOEK worked with her on ‘Macbeth’.

 “I have a set list of workshops that I can adapt to different groups as well as tailor-making workshops.
 People have different personal challenges: for one it could be to make friends, for another to practise their English through performing a monologue.
 A group with an interest in history could adapt a Shakespeare play to a World War II setting, while other groups might prefer to explore Narnia or popular songs for example by Beyonce.
 It’s nice to see how certain exercises and games work wherever you go.”